Associate Product Manager Resume Guide: Example, Template, and Writing Tips

 Skills

-• Market trends and opportunities and other market research
+- Market trends and opportunities, and other market research

 Interests

-• Who are you as a person?
-A line or two about your interests is a great way to show some humanness and it gives the hiring manager something to talk about in the interviews.
+- Who are you as a person?
+A line or two about your interests is a great way to show some humanness, and it gives the hiring manager something to talk about in the interviews.

 Certifications

-Note: When crafting your entry-level product manager resume, quantification and showing impact is one of the most critical things to do.
+Note: When crafting your entry-level product manager resume, quantification and showing impact are one of the most critical things to do.
 For example, include the percentage increase in product adoption due to initiatives you led or the number of features you've successfully managed.
 This approach helps to showcase your concrete contributions and achievements in previous roles.

 Associate Product Manager Resume – Example